 Safety and Survival Items

-- Pull-along or vehicle winch, I strongly recommend a winch but if you’re on a budget the Pull-along could save the day.
+- Pull-along or vehicle winch, I strongly recommend picking one of the Best Winch for 4×4 but if you’re on a budget the Pull-along could save the day.

 - Second Vehicle and a Buddy, Never attempt a trail alone unless your Superman and can pick up your vehicle after you are pinned under it and fly to the hospital.

-- Tow Strap or Chain, I recommend a strap, chains long enough to be useful are very heavy to haul in your vehicle.
+- Kinetic recovery rope or chain, I recommend a strap, chains long enough to be useful are very heavy to haul in your vehicle.
 Use a strap rated 4 times your vehicle GVW and a minimum of 30 feet long.

-- Ax or Chainsaw for clearing blocked trail only.
+- Axe or Chainsaw for clearing blocked trail only.
 You need a permit to cut wood in a National Forest.

 - Shovel, you may find it necessary to caress Mother Natures’ skin to free your vehicle.
 Also provides a substitute for flushing if you get my meaning.